Alan Sheehan: Early career

 After several months as a player-coach at Oldham Athletic, Sheehan returned to Luton Town as a first-team coach in 2022.
 Following the departure of manager Nathan Jones to Southampton later that year, Sheehan followed him as a first-team coach alongside Chris Cohen.
-Jones was sacked by Southampton three months later; Sheehan and Cohen left with him.
+Jones was dismissed by Southampton three months later; Sheehan and Cohen left with him.

 Swansea City

 Sheehan was appointed as one of two assistant head coaches at Championship club Swansea City in June 2023.
 Following the sacking of Michael Duff in December 2023, he was appointed caretaker head coach.
 When Luke Williams replaced Duff, Sheehan returned to his assistant role and later earned his UEFA Pro Licence in June 2024.

 After Williams was sacked in February 2025, Sheehan was again appointed caretaker head coach.
 The following month, he was given the caretaker role until the end of the season after a run of seven points from five matches.
 Following a 2–2 draw against Leeds United, Sheehan led Swansea to five consecutive wins, which was the club's longest league winning run since 2007.
-On 30 April 2025, he was appointed head coach on a permanent three-year deal.
+On 30 April 2025, he was appointed head coach on a permanent three-year deal, but was dismissed in November 2025 after a poor start to the season.